merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

 [![layers]({{images}}/Exonuclease-VII-2.png)]({{images}}/Exonuclease-VII-2.png){:.center-img .width-60}

-The large subunit matches a single gene cluster which is in the CORE LL, and the small subunit matches a gene cluster in each one of the clade specific cores (similar to what we saw above for the Ser/Thr protein kinase.
+The large subunit matches a single gene cluster which is in the CORE LL, and the small subunit matches a gene cluster in each one of the clade specific cores (similar to what we saw above for the Ser/Thr protein kinase).
 Both of these genes are also part of the single copy core unique to low light members and absent from high light members.

 ### Creating a quick pangenome with functions